BILLING & INSURANCE FAQS

 Questions about your bill or insurance coverage?
 Let us help!

 With all the different medical care options out there questions will certainly arise now and then and the insurance companies don't always make understanding your benefits an easy task.
-We have complied a list of frequently asked questions and answers to help clarify some of the most important patient issues we encounter.
+We have compiled a list of frequently asked questions and answers to help clarify some of the most important patient issues we encounter.
 If you have any specific questions, please contact us and we will be happy to assist in any way possible.

 I received an Explanation of Benefits (EOB) from my insurance company, will I have to pay this amount?